Who We Are

 Media and Communications

 Brel Froebe is an educator and community organizer living in the occupied Lummi and Nooksack territory of Bellingham.
 Brel grew up along the Middle Fork Nooksack River, and is passionate about doing what he can to protect the surrounding forests and watersheds.
 He received an MA in Urban Education and Social Justice at the University Of San Francisco, and has spent the past decade facilitating youth activism through restorative justice, critical pedagogy, art, and outdoor education.
-Brel is also active in campaigns to decriminalize homelessness and to start the Stewart Mountain Community Forest.
+Brel is also active in campaigns to decriminalize homelessness.
 Brel’s involvement with CRF focuses on media, internal communications, and community outreach, as well as stopping timber sales of legacy forests in Whatcom County.

 Peter Goldmark was the 15th Commissioner of Public Lands of Washington, and head of the Washington Department of Natural Resources from 2009 to 2017.
 He has a PhD in molecular biology, and has served as chair of the Okanogan County Planning Commission; director of the Washington State Department of Agriculture; and chair of the Governor's Council on Agriculture and the Environment.
 He was also a member of the Board of Regents to the Washington State University for ten years; served as a volunteer wildland firefighter in Washington State for over 30 years; and has owned and operated a wheat and cattle ranch in Okanogan County for more than 35 years.